Kilty 'heartbroken' over failed Ujah test

 "I feel sad all round," said Kilty.
 "It's just a devastating situation."

-The 32-year-old told BBC Radio Tees Sport: "It's absolutely heart-breaking to finally hear the news that the medal is going to be stripped and wiped from history.
+The 32-year-old told BBC Radio Tees Sport: "It's absolutely heartbreaking to finally hear the news that the medal is going to be stripped and wiped from history.

 "The happiness for me was to win an Olympic medal and give it to my son for him to take it into school and say 'my dad won an Olympic medal'.
 I never got to do that.
 The motivation is for the next two and a half years to make sure that job gets done properly next time."